 Engelb Vielma has really taken ahold of the everyday SS job.
 Today he was 1-for-4 with a run scored.
 He also stole his fourth base and committed his sixth error.

 Zach Larson, who has clearly been the clubís best player through the seasonís first 25 games, came in as a pinch-hitter and was intentionally walked.
 It will be interesting to see how Larson is handled over the next month.
 Will the Twins try to get him to E-Town to give him a chance to break next year with a full-season squad?

 Todayís game was Fernando Romeroís and Leonel Zazuetaís turn to piggyback.
 Romero went the first four, giving up a run on three hits and a walk.
 He struck out four.
 Zazueta also gave up one run on three hits and a walk.
-He struck out one in his two innings.
+He struck out one and only pitched two innings.

-A collection of pitchers finished the game, including a rehabbing Dan Sattler (one K in 1 IP) and Tyler Stirewalt (loss, 5 outs, 3 K's).
+A collection of pitchers finished the game, including a rehabbing Dan Sattler (K in 1 IP) and Tyler Stirewalt (loss, 5 outs, 3 Ks).

-Miguel Gonzalez, one of the Twins bigger international signees in 2011, continues to work every two to three days out of the bullpen.
+Miguel Gonzalez, one of the Twins bigger International signees in 2011, continues to work every two-to-three days out of the bullpen.
 He struggled in his 1/3 of an inning today.
-He allowed a double to the first batter he faced, sending an inherited runner to third.
-Before walking the next batter, he balked in the winning run.
+He allowed a double to the first batter he faced, sending an inherited runner to third base.
+Before walking the next batter, he balked the winning run in.
 He got his only out on a swinging strikeout.

 If youíre in the Fort Myers area next week, Kohl Stewart is scheduled to pitched Monday and Stephen Gonsalves is scheduled to go on Tuesday.